Hakka people: Language

 Hakka Chinese is the native Chinese variety of the Hakka people.
 Hakka Chinese is the closest Chinese variety to Gan Chinese in terms of phonetics, with academics considering the late Old Gan together with Hakka Chinese and the Tongtai dialect of Jianghuai Mandarin to have been the lingua franca of the Southern dynasties.
 Northern Hakka varieties have partial mutual intelligibility with southern Gan.
 Accordingly, Hakka is sometimes classified as a variety of Gan.
 Some studies posit that Hakka people and Gan people have close genetic relations and shared areal features.

-In Taiwan, the Ministry of Education named "Taiwanese Hakka Chinese" as one of the languages of Taiwan.
+In Taiwan, the Ministry of Education named "Taiwanese Hakka" as one of the languages of Taiwan.

 Culture

 Hakka culture has been largely shaped by the new environment, which they had to alter many aspects of their culture to adapt, which helped influence their architecture and cuisine.
 When the Hakka were forcibly displaced due to agricultural land theft, or expanded according to some into areas with pre-existing populations in the South, there was often little agricultural land left for them to farm.
 Multiple displacements forced the once nomadic people to increasingly thrive on the agricultural lands with poor soil, slopes, and erosion.
 As a result, many Hakka men turned towards careers in the military or in public service.